openstack/kayobe/doc/source/deployment.rst

 when adding compute nodes to an existing deployment, in order to avoid changing the configuration interfaces in use by active nodes.

-The ``display`` argument will display the candidate switch configuration, without actually applying it.
+The ``--display`` argument will display the candidate switch configuration, without actually applying it.

 Seed Hypervisor